Personal Identity and Uploading Mark

 The Hamlet type is an abstract entity,

-embody.
-Similarly, the TT solution to personal identity says that tokens of a
+Similarly, the TT solution to personal identity says that tokens of a person

-person type are individuated in terms of physical implementation: each replica
+type are individuated in terms of physical implementation: each replica will

-previously rejected somaticism, but this is because we had yet to survey the
+rejected somaticism, but this is because we had yet to survey the type/token

-type/token distinction.
-The version of the type/token view that we should adopt
+distinction.
+The version of the type/token view that we should adopt says that

-says that somaticism is correct about tokens, and the psychological account
+somaticism is correct about tokens, and the psychological account correct about

-correct about types.
-Consider then the case where the original Mark Walker is
+types.
+Consider then the case where the original Mark Walker is scanned and

-scanned and destroyed and a thousand replicas are created.
-Somaticism, as a
+destroyed and a thousand replicas are created.
+Somaticism, as a theory about

-theory about tokens, says that the original token was destroyed, and a thousand
+tokens, says that the original token was destroyed, and a thousand new tokens created.

-new tokens created.
-The psychological account applied to types says that the Mark
+The psychological account applied to types says that the Mark Walker type

 a perplexing and contested issue (Wetzel 2009), but there is no reason to think